deerawan/covid-19-stats/README.md

 ## Development

-Run `npm run serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `npm run build -- --watch` to reload extension automatically to Chrome.

+### Enable Chrome extension development

+To see this app running as Chrome extension, follow these steps below:

+1. Open Chrome
+2. Navigate to `chrome://extensions` in address bar
+3. Enable developer mode toggle switch
+4. Click **Load unpacked button** and select `dist/covid19-stats`
+5. Now you should be able to see the extension in Chrome

 ### Running unit tests